thegreenrobot/littlechef-rackspace/README.md

 ```

 The server is created with your public key file in the `/root/.ssh/authorized_keys`.
-It is HIGHLY recommended that you disable root login as part of your chef recipes!
+It is HIGHLY recommended that you disable root password login as part of your chef
+recipes!